-In a previous post, we focused on highlights to expect from the main NRF conference keynotes.
+In a previous post, we focused on highlights to expect from the main NRF BIG Show conference keynotes.
 This time around, attention switches to sessions scattered across its series of carefully considered content tracks.

 If you’re attending the NRF BIG Show this year and want to connect around any of the topics below, or discuss opportunities around solving sizing for your customers, please feel free to get in touch directly to arrange a meeting.

 This is a subject we saw regularly emerging among both existing partners and those we were discussing future opportunities with throughout 2016, so it’s great to see it front and centre at BIG Show 2017.

 With margins tightening and competition hotting up considerably in more mature markets, it’s only natural that companies are looking to leverage the power of their existing branding and logistics in newer markets.
 That’s a strategic initiative we’re also going out of our way to support at Fit Analytics with a heavy focus on seamless user experience in our sizing tool – no matter where in the world your online shops and customers are.

 While the entire global retailing track looks intriguing, we’re particularly interested in how the following breakout sessions pan out:

 - Going Global – Taking Your Brand to New Markets: Both part one and part two of this session look like being excellent introductions to the challenges and opportunities emerging markets present.
 Based on her vast experience across all aspects of online and offline apparel, Meg Lustman’s take on the subject promises to be a particularly fascinating one for anyone involved in fashion.

 There’s an impressive array of wide-ranging sessions bundled together on the Radical Retail track, with three in particular catching our eye: